22. How to view life and death

 Words of Almighty God of the Last Days

-In the vastness of the cosmos and the firmament, countless creatures live and reproduce, follow the cyclical law of life, and adhere to one constant rule.
+In the vastness of the cosmos and the firmament, countless creatures live and reproduce, follow in an endless cycle the law of life, and adhere to one constant rule.
 Those who die take with them the stories of the living, and those who are living repeat the same tragic history of those who have perished.
-And so, mankind cannot help but ask himself: Why do we live?
+And so, mankind cannot help but ask: Why do we live?
 And why do we have to die?
-Who commands this world?
+Who rules over this world?
 And who created this mankind?
-Was mankind really created by Mother Nature?
-Is mankind really in control of his own fate? … These are the questions mankind has asked ceaselessly for thousands of years.
+Was mankind really created by nature?
+Can mankind really control his own fate? … These are the questions mankind has asked ceaselessly for thousands of years.
 Unfortunately, the more that man has become obsessed with these questions, the more of a thirst he has developed for science.
 Science offers brief gratification and temporary enjoyment of the flesh, but is far from sufficient to free man from the solitariness, loneliness, and barely-concealed terror and helplessness deep within his soul.
 Mankind merely uses scientific knowledge that he can see with his naked eye and understand with his brain in order to anesthetize his heart.
 Yet such scientific knowledge is not enough to stop mankind from exploring mysteries.
 Mankind simply does not know who the Sovereign of the universe and all things is, much less the beginning and future of mankind.
 Mankind merely lives, perforce, amidst this law.
 None can escape it and none can change it, for among all things and in the heavens there is but One from everlasting to everlasting who holds sovereignty over everything.
 He is the One who has never been beheld by man, the One whom mankind has never known, in whose existence mankind has never believed—yet He is the One who blew the breath into mankind’s ancestors and gave life to mankind.
 He is the One who provides and nourishes mankind, allowing him to exist; and He is the One who has guided mankind up to the present day.
 Moreover, He and He alone is the One mankind depends on for survival.
-He holds sovereignty over all things and rules all living beings in the universe.
-He commands the four seasons, and it is He who calls forth wind, frost, snow, and rain.
+He holds sovereignty over all things and over all living beings in the universe.
+He governs the four seasons, and it is He who regulates the changes of the wind, frost, snow, and rain.
 He brings mankind sunshine and ushers in the night.
 It was He who laid out the heavens and earth, providing man with the mountains, lakes, and rivers and all of the living things within them.
 His deeds are omnipresent, His power is omnipresent, His wisdom is omnipresent, and His authority is omnipresent.
-Each of these laws and rules is the embodiment of His deeds, and each one reveals His wisdom and authority.
+Each of these laws and rules is the embodiment of His deeds, a revelation of His wisdom and authority.
 Who can exempt themselves from His sovereignty?
 And who can discharge themselves from His designs?
 All things exist beneath His gaze, and moreover, all things live under His sovereignty.
 His deeds and His power leave mankind with no choice but to acknowledge the fact that He really does exist and holds sovereignty over all things.
-Nothing apart from Him can command the universe, much less endlessly provide for this mankind.
-Regardless of whether you are able to recognize God’s deeds, and regardless of whether you believe in the existence of God, there is no doubt that your fate is determined by God, and there is no doubt that God will always hold sovereignty over all things.
+Nothing apart from Him can rule over the universe, much less endlessly provide for this mankind.
+Regardless of whether you are able to recognize God’s deeds, and regardless of whether you believe in the existence of God, there is no doubt that your fate is ordained by God, and there is no doubt that God will always hold sovereignty over all things.
 His existence and authority are not predicated upon whether or not they are recognized and comprehended by man.
 Only He knows man’s past, present, and future, and only He can determine the fate of mankind.
 Regardless of whether you are able to accept this fact, it will not be long before mankind witnesses all of this with his own eyes, and this is the fact that God will soon bring to bear.
 Mankind lives and dies under the eyes of God.
 Man lives for the management of God, and when his eyes close for the final time, it is for this management that they close as well.
 Man comes and goes over and over again, back and forth.
 Without exception, it is all part of God’s sovereignty and His design.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Appendix 3: Man Can Only Be Saved Amidst God’s Management